Preventing falls at home

 - Have had a recent fall

-- Have had a recent surgery or procedure
+- Have had a recent procedure

 - Have medical conditions, such as low blood pressure or low blood sugar